kiranhsgithub/js_essential/README.md

         //more code
     }
 ```
-* always use blocks even with single line of code after if condition
+* Always use blocks even with single line of code after if condition
 ```javascript
     if (x) {
         console.log("Just one statement within if block");